 Exchanges.
-The Dance Workshop and the Photography and Philosophy Talks are a program to investigate space from different perspectives, and disciplines and with all the senses and the body.
+The Dance, Photography and Philosophy Workshop are a program to investigate space from different perspectives and disciplines and with all the senses and the body.

 Visits to works by RCR Arquitectes.
-Guided tours of RCR’s essential works: Barberí Space, the Athletics Stadium, the Pavilion del Bany, the Pedra Tosca Park, the public space Teatre la Lira or the Bell-lloc Caves.
+Guided tours of RCR’s essential works: Barberí Space, the Athletics Stadium, the Pavilion del Bany, the Pedra Tosca Park, the public space Teatre la Lira, the Bell-lloc winery or Perelada winery.

 Transportation.
 From and to Barcelona airport or Figueres Vilafant train station.